 A February 2017 invoice issued to Secret Service by Trump’s Mar-A-Lago Club

-As Trump ramps up his 2020 reelection campaign, spending from the Republican Party is likely to keep growing as Republican National Committee has been covering the $37,000 per month cost of the Trump campaign’s New York office space, since September 2017, according to a CNBC report.
+As Trump ramps up his 2020 reelection campaign, spending from the Republican Party is likely to keep growing.
+The Republican National Committee has been covering the $37,000 per month cost of the Trump campaign’s New York office space, since September 2017, according to a CNBC report.
 That arrangement appears to be legal and properly disclosed, but still highly unusual.
 “One would think the RNC could be spending their money more effectively right now on the 2018 campaign, rather than spending it to pay Trump’s rent.”
 Brendan Fischer, senior counsel for the Campaign Legal Center, told CNBC.

 Trump’s properties, especially his hotel in Washington, have hosted dozens of conferences, dinners — from the American Petroleum Institute to the Billy Graham Evangelistic Association to a conference for the vaping industry But except from rare cases, such as sa $270,000 event held by the Kingdom of Saudi Arabia, the amount of money spent at those events is hidden from public view.